garykac/shinjuku/README.md

 In **Shinjuku**, you manage a rail conglomerate in Tokyo.
 You need to build stores for the customers to visit and also the rail lines to get them there.

 Every turn, new customers will arrive looking to purchase one of 4 different goods.
-If you have a store that sells those goods, then you might be able to lure them to your store and earn them as a customer (=VP).
+If you have a store that sells those goods, then you might be able to move them to your store and earn them as a customer (=VP).

 * 2-4 players (recommended 3-4)
 * 60 minutes